 Other imbalances that can cause trouble with the uptake of iron include too much copper, phosphorous, zinc, calcium or manganese.
 Too little potassium in the plant and too little iron in the soil will also turn leaves yellow.
 Repot houseplants to resolve such problems.
 For outdoor rosemary, use a soil test kit and then follow the label's recommendations for the results you get.

 Root Rot and Water Problems

 While rosemary grows outdoors in U.S. Department of Agriculture plant hardiness zones 8 through 10, you can also grow it as a houseplant.
 Root rot is the most common reason for a yellowing houseplant.
-If your plant has this condition you'll see stunted yellow leaves as well as overall stunted growth.
+If your plant has this condition, you'll see stunted yellow leaves as well as overall stunted growth.
 Rosemary prefers dry soil, and too much water can trigger root rot.

 Take a look at the roots by carefully removing the plant from its pot and exposing the roots.
-Plants with root rot will have at least some black roots and the roots will look slimy.
+Plants with root rot will have at least some black roots, and the roots will look slimy.
 Healthy roots are white and firm.
 If only a few roots have rot, you may be able to save the plant by increasing drainage and cutting back on watering.
-Allow the plant to dry out completely between waterings, and don't let it sit in a tray of water at any time.
+Allow the plant to dry out completely between watering, and don't let it sit in a tray of water at any time.

 Set your plant in the bathtub or take it outside and wash it down with a forceful spray of water to remove many of the spider mites.
 Repeat this each week until the problem is gone.
-Make sure your rosemary isn't getting too dry between waterings, which can increase the chances of spider mite problems.
+Make sure your rosemary isn't getting too dry between watering, which can increase the chances of spider mite problems.

 Rosemary plants need full sun, about six to eight hours a day, and indoor plants require plenty of supplemental light.
-If your plant gets inadequate light it may struggle to survive.
+If your plant gets inadequate light, it may struggle to survive.
 The lower leaves on the plant will turn yellow and drop off.